Tomato6966/Musicium/README.md

 [![Ask Me Anything !](https://img.shields.io/badge/Ask%20me-anything-1abc9c.svg)](https://GitHub.com/Tomato6966/Ask-Me-Anything)
 [![Support Server](https://img.shields.io/discord/591914197219016707.svg?label=&logo=discord&logoColor=ffffff&color=7389D8&labelColor=6A7EC2)](https://discord.gg/fS6qBSm)

-An advanced Music Bot, with 30+ Radio Stations, Playlist support and reaction interactivity, based on ytdl-core and discord.js GUIDE with ideas from eritislami
+An advanced Music Bot, with 30+ Radio Stations, with capability of filters, like Bassboost, Nightcore, etc. and reaction interactivity.
+Based on ytdl-core with discord.js Guide Handler.
+With ideas from eritislami

 You can always [invite](https://bit.ly/Musicium) the Bot to your Server if you wish, its public and you can use it!